comorment/containers/usecases/ldsc_real.md

-1. Export the path of the summary statistics, name this path as 'sumstats_ld'
+1. Export the path of the summary statistics, name this path as 'sumstats_ld' and export path for reference data
 ```
 export sumstats_ld=$COMORMENT/containers/reference/sumstats

+export SINGULARITY_BIND="$COMORMENT/containers/reference:/REF:ro"

 ```

 2. Uncompress sumstat data if required and copy these uncompressed sumstats to your working directory